-Sean Isaac and Yamnuska Mountain Adventures are offering an “Ice Clinic Series” every Sunday starting January 29, 2023.
-The four topics cover the main foundations to be a solid winter climber: steep ice movement, mixed climbing, lead skills and multi-pitch systems.
-Pick and choose clinics depending on your learning objectives or sign up for all four and receive a 10% discount on the total cost.
+Sean Isaac and Yamnuska Mountain Adventures are offering an “Ice Clinic Series”.
+The four topics cover the main foundations to be a solid winter climber: steep ice movement, mixed climbing, lead skills and trad-mixed climbing.
+Pick and choose clinics depending on your learning objectives or sign up for all four.
 The curriculum is based on Sean’s best selling instructional book “How to Ice Climb!”

 This one-day course introduces winter climbers to the wild world of mixed climbing.
 Many people are unnecessarily intimated by mixed terrain so this is an opportunity to discover the tricks of trade.
 Even if mixed climbing isn’t your thing, the skills acquired will make pure ice climbing feel easier and are applicable to summer alpine climbing.
 Areas of focus will include hazard evaluation, drytooling, thin ice, hanging pillars/curtains, efficient movement and resting.